A hugely successful week for British tennis saw the Fed Cup team win all ten of their matches at home.

 The first set was a close affair with both women breaking each other’s serves three times.

-The consequential tiebreak was far from close however, as the South-African-born Brit stormed to a 7-1 victory to take first blood.
+The consequential tiebreak was far from close however, as the Australian-born Brit stormed to a 7-1 victory to take first blood.

 But after an early in break in the second, Konta faced a formidable comeback from the Serb who took the set 6-3.